Aaron Carter Defends Michael Jackson, Calls ‘Leaving Neverland’ Accusers Liars

-Aaron Carter is defending Michael Jackson against the allegations brought against the late singer by Wade Robson and James Safechuck in the explosive documentary, Leaving Neverland.
+Aaron Carter is defending Michael Jackson against the allegations brought against the late singer by Wade Robson and James Safechuck in the explosive documentary Leaving Neverland.

-According to TMZ, Aaron Carter appeared during their live show on Monday to speak out about Leaving Neverland, and his own experience with Michael Jackson.
+According to TMZ, Aaron Carter appeared during their live show on Monday to speak out about Leaving Neverland and his own experience with Michael Jackson.

-Aaron was very upset with allegations from the documentary, and revealed that he had an amazing time with Jackson as a teenager.
+Aaron was very upset with allegations from the documentary and revealed that he had an amazing time with Jackson as a teenager.

 “I remember having the time of my life with Michael.
 I was about 15 years old, and I remember him sitting down with me and being like ‘This is kind of like what you’ve got to do, Aaron, in your future, and just stay focused and stay driven.’
 I really idolized Michael,” Carter told the outlet via video call on Monday.